komuw/naz/documentation/sphinx-docs/example_demo.rst

     import aioredis  # pip install aioredis

-    class MyRedisQueue(naz.q.BaseOutboundQueue):
+    class MyRedisQueue(naz.q.BaseBroker):
         """
         use redis as our queue.
-        This is an implementation of the `naz.q.BaseOutboundQueue` interface
+        This is an implementation of the `naz.q.BaseBroker` interface
         """

         def __init__(self):